brikyland/briky-smart-contract/README.md

 ### Our Products

 - **[Briky Land](https://brikyland.com/)**: Invest in a transparent marketplace of tokenized real estate properties backed by institutional custodians.
-Start investing with as little as $100.
 - **[Briky Lend](https://testnet.brikylend.com/)**: Access flexible loans using your tokenized assets as collateral and unlock the power of mortgage-backed NFTs.
 Lend and earn competitive returns.
 - **Briky Launch** *(coming soon)*: A streamlined platform for tokenizing properties, making real estate investment accessible to a global audience and unlocking new opportunities for property owners.